jfreehill/samf-schedule/README.md

 samf-schedule
 =============

-May become: Web app for checking the schedule of the Spring Awakening Music Festival 2013
+What it is: A "Web app" for quickly checking the schedule of the Spring Awakening Music Festival 2013.

-Right now: JSON file of 2013 lineup
+What it isn't: A custom schedule creator.
+This is something I would eventually like it to be though.